QEDjl-project/.github/profile/README.md

-# QED.jl -- A strong-field particle physics ecosystem
+# QED.jl: A strong-field particle physics ecosystem

 Welcome to the QEDjl-project, where we develop `QED.jl`, a framework to perform computations and simulations in strong-field QED and beyond.